josejosepht/Real-Time-Filtering-Cpp/README.md

 `magnitude`: This function computes the magnitude of gradient vectors at each pixel by combining the results from sobelX3x3 and sobelY3x3.

-`blurQuantize: This function applies blurring using blur5x5 and then quantizes the colors of the image by dividing pixel values by a specified bucket size.
+`blurQuantize`: This function applies blurring using blur5x5 and then quantizes the colors of the image by dividing pixel values by a specified bucket size.

 `cartoon`: This function generates a cartoon-like effect on an input image by applying blurring and quantization with additional parameters for color levels and magnitude threshold.